voiceflow/runtime/README.md

 		if (trace.type === 'speak') response.speak += trace.payload;
 	});

-	return response; // the SDK usually handles this
+	// often platforms have SDKs to help you build out a response return response;
 }
 ```